Faculty Senate Bylaws Article VII

 - Unless otherwise specified, the term of appointment shall be three years and shall follow a staggered plan.
 No faculty member may serve consecutively more than one regular term of three years on a standing committee or council.
 One year must elapse before a faculty member who has served a regular term on a standing committee or council is eligible for re-appointment.

 - Faculty members shall not serve concurrently on more than one standing committee or council of the Senate.
+Faculty members serving ex-officio on one Senate council or committee may serve concurrently on one other Senate council or committee only when another eligible faculty representative cannot be identified.
 Members of the Senate may not serve on standing councils of the Senate during their term in office as Senators.